openresty/lua-nginx-module/README.markdown

 regardless of the actual request query string.

-By default, this method only parses at most `100` query arguments (including those with the same name) to defend DoS attacks, and remaining ones are silently discarded.
-The user can specify a custom argument count limit via the optional `count_limit` function argument:
+Note that a maximum of 100 request arguments are parsed by default (including those with the same name) and that additional request arguments are silently discarded to guard against potential denial of service attacks.

+However, the optional `count_limit` function argument can be used to override this limit:

     local args = ngx.req.get_uri_args(10)

-then only up to `10` query arguments are parsed.

-If the user wants to remove the limit, she can just specifies `0`, for instance,
+This argument can be set to zero to remove the limit and to process all request arguments received:

     local args = ngx.req.get_uri_args(0)

-but this is strongly discouraged due to security considerations.
+Removing the `count_limit` cap is strongly discouraged.

 ngx.req.get_post_args
 ---------------------